adamoachs/KnexTelemetry/README.md

 ### Config

 Create a `KnexTelemetryClient_config.h` file and place it in your project folder.
-This file will define wifi and application credentials. `DOMAIN` and `ACCESS_TOKEN` must match the domain and access_token configured with KnexTelemetryApi.
+This file will define wifi and application credentials. `DOMAIN` and `ACCESS_TOKEN` must match the domain and access_token configured with KnexTelemetryWeb.

     #ifndef KnexTelemetryClient_config_h
     #define KnexTelemetryClient_config_h